yuanwu2017/llm-d-infra/quickstart/examples/precise-prefix-cache-aware/README.md

 ## Installation

 > To adjust the model or any other modelservice values, simply change the values.yaml file in [ms-kv-events/values.yaml](ms-kv-events/values.yaml)
+>
+> Note that the decode vLLM container `--prefix-caching-hash-algo` argument must not change

 1. Install the dependencies; see [install-deps.sh](../../../../../../llm-d-incubation/llm-d-infra/quickstart/install-deps.sh)
 2. Use the quickstart to deploy Gateway CRDS + Gateway provider + Infra chart: